CCSD: Cross-Modal Compositional Self-Distillation for Robust Brain Tumor Segmentation with Missing Modalities: Experiments

+The "Robustness Curve" is formed by plotting the four points $(k, \bar{D}_k)$, with the number of available modalities on the x-axis and the corresponding average Dice score on the y-axis.
+The AURC is calculated using the trapezoidal rule:

+A higher AURC value indicates that the model's robustness curve is positioned higher overall, signifying that the model maintains superior comprehensive performance both when information is sufficient and when it is severely lacking.
+Notably, this formulation assigns higher weights to intermediate modality availability levels (2 and 3 modalities), which aligns with common clinical scenarios where partial information is often available.

 Figure~\ref{fig:aurc} shows the comparison of AURC scores between our method and the other four methods on the three segmentation tasks: ET, TC, and WT.
-It can be clearly observed from the figure that our proposed method achieves the highest AURC values across all three tasks.
-It not only performs excellently when all four modalities are available but, more importantly, its performance declines more gradually when facing the challenge of one or more missing modalities, consistently maintaining a performance advantage over other methods.
-The consistently leading AURC values fully validate the effectiveness and stability of our framework in handling incomplete multi-modal data, which is of great significance for practical clinical applications.
+Our method achieves the highest AURC values across all three regions.
+The most substantial improvement is observed on the challenging Enhancing Tumor region, where accurate segmentation heavily relies on complementary information from multiple modalities.
+As shown in the figure, while all methods experience performance degradation as modalities are removed, our method exhibits a flatter decline, consistently maintaining a performance advantage.
+These results validate the effectiveness and stability of our framework in handling incomplete multi-modal data, which is of great significance for practical clinical applications.